We need a new definition of corporate climate leadership

 For too long, we have been trying to put parameters and constraints around something that is uncontainable.
 But the climate crisis does not fit into our neatly defined boxes, as much as we wish it would.
 It spills into every other aspect of life so responding to it with this level of expansiveness is the only way forward.
 We must enable the work to happen everywhere, at all levels, and for the work to take a much broader shape than we’ve ever imagined.
 Let’s open the floodgates.

-Jamie Alexander is the director of Drawdown Labs.
+Jamie Beck Alexander is the director of Drawdown Labs at Project Drawdown